Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 Note: if you choose this idea for your final project, you cannot name it “Club Hub”.
 Come up with a different name for your final project.

-Some possible mockup pages include:
+Mockup pages include:

 * Landing Page
-* User home page
+* Home page
-* Admin home page
+* Profile page
 * Browse clubs
 * Browse clubs by interest area(s)